We have a streamlined process that enables us to deliver landscaping and construction to match your vision, on time, and on budget.

 Hard landscaping is the construction of features made from bricks, stone, concrete, steel, and timber.
 These are the underlying structures that form the basis for your landscape.
-Our residential designs frequently include features such as decks, pergolas, outdoor kitchens, retaining walls, paving, water features, lighting, fencing, drainage, and concrete rendering.
+Our residential designs frequently include features such as decks, pergolas, outdoor kitchens, retaining walls, paving, water features, lighting, garden beds, fencing, irrigation system, drainage, fire pits, and concrete rendering.
 We also specialise in rain-water catchment, conventional and underground water tanks.

 In parks and public spaces, it may involve chain link fences, tan tracks, play equipment, shade structures, BBQ areas, toilet blocks, or irrigation.
 All hard landscaping is delivered to the specific specifications outlined in your concept design and construction drawings.